The goal of this post is to help you find the best homeschool curriculum for the unique learning needs of the high school student with dyslexia.

-It is common to feel nervous about high school in large part because there are more requirements in these last four years of school than any other years.
-So while you may have hit your stride with your middle and elementary school aged kids, high school often means making adjustments to your current homeschool approach.
+It is common to feel nervous about high school in large part because there are more requirements in these last four years of school than in any other year.
+So while you may have hit your stride with your middle and elementary school-aged kids, high school often means making adjustments to your current homeschool approach.

 Homeschool High School Requirements

 High school graduation requirements will vary depending on where you live.
 You can find your state’s homeschool laws on the HSLDA website here or at your state’s Department of Education website.
 Requirements are also affected by college requirements.
 For more information on preparing your dyslexic student for college – read this series.